-It is the policy of Hospitality House that service animals assisting individuals with disabilities are generally permitted in the Welcome Center, vehicles used to transport guests and host facilities except as described below.
+It is the policy of Hospitality House that service animals assisting individuals with disabilities are generally permitted at Utah’s Place and vehicles used to transport guests except as described below.

 The Americans with Disability Act (ADA) defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
 If they meet this definition, animals are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government.

 Service animals perform some of the functions and tasks that the individual with a disability cannot perform.
 Guide dogs are one type of service animal, used by some individuals who are blind.
 This is the type of service animal with which most people are familiar.
 But there are service animals that assist persons with other kinds of disabilities in their day-to-day activities.
 Some examples include:

 - Alerting persons with hearing impairments to sounds.

 - Pulling wheelchairs or carrying and picking up things for persons with mobility impairments.